Diabetes Australia

-Diabetes Australia is the peak body for diabetes in Australia.
-It is a not-for-profit organisation originally mandated as an extended support group for people with diabetes, but also invests in research, health services, provision of self–management products and services, public awareness programs, and the development of national policies about diabetes.
+Diabetes Australia was established in 1984 and is the national body for people affected by all types of diabetes and those at risk.
+Through leadership, advocacy, prevention, management, and research, Diabetes Australia is committed to reducing the impact of diabetes.
+Diabetes Australia works in partnership with diabetes health professionals, educators, researchers, and healthcare providers to minimise the impact of diabetes on the Australian community.
+Its head office is in Canberra.

-Diabetes Australia has delivered the National Diabetes Services Scheme since the Scheme was established in 1987.
-The organisation was established in 1983 as the Australian Diabetes Foundation, a merger of the pre-existing Diabetes Federation of Australia (established 1957) and several other bodies.
-The earliest diabetes organisation in Australia is what is now Diabetes NSW & ACT, which was established in 1937.
-Diabetes Australia's head office is in Canberra.
+Diabetes Australia has delivered the National Diabetes Services Scheme on behalf of the Australian Government since the Scheme was established in 1987.

 History

-Diabetes Federation of Australia
+Diabetes Federation of Australia (DFA)

-The Diabetes Association of Australia (now Diabetes NSW & ACT) was formed in 1938 to promote diabetes awareness in New South Wales.
-Diabetes organisations for South Australia, Tasmania and Victoria were later formed in the 1950s, intended as "self-help organisations aiming to improve the lives of people with diabetes through practical guidance and public education".
+Australia’s first diabetes association, the Diabetic Association of Australia (later named Diabetes NSW & ACT), was formed in 1938 to promote diabetes awareness in New South Wales.
+Diabetes organisations for South Australia, Tasmania, and Victoria were later formed in the 1950s, intended as "self-help organisations aiming to improve the lives of people with diabetes through practical guidance and public education".

 Following discussions between the existing state organisations, the Diabetes Federation of Australia (DFA) was established in Sydney in 1957 to serve as an official national body and representative to the International Diabetes Federation.
 The inaugural conference was held in October 1957 and was addressed by the federal health minister Donald Cameron.
-Ruby Board, a prominent diabetic and women's activist, was elected as the inaugural president.
-The DFA soon expanded with the addition of the Diabetic Association of Western Australia (founded 1965), the Diabetic Association of Queensland (founded 1968), and the Canberra Diabetes Centre (founded 1971).
+Ruby Board, a prominent diabetes and women's activist, was elected as the inaugural president.
+In 1987, the DFA changed its name to Diabetes Australia.

+In 2021, members of some state and territory diabetes organisations, namely Diabetes NSW & ACT, Diabetes Tasmania, and Diabetes Queensland, agreed to unify with Diabetes Australia.
+In 2023, the Diabetes Australia constitution was updated, and the Group Strategic Plan 2023-2027 was released.

-Diabetes Australia
+Diabetes Australia Committees

-In March 1983, a joint meeting was held between the DFA and the Australian Diabetes Society (ADS), which had been founded in 1973 for medical practitioners and researchers specialising in diabetes.
-The two organisations agreed to merge and establish the Australian Diabetes Foundation (ADF), with several other diabetes-related organisations also joining the new organisation over the following decade.
-The ADF changed its name to Diabetes Australia in 1987.
+Diabetes Australia is a not-for-profit public company limited by guarantee and governed by a Board of Directors.

+The Board is supported by four Board Committees: